devmentor416/dm-tools/docs/build.md

 1. README.md
 1. package.json.t

-Next build the project locally.
+Next build the project locally, this will also link it globally to make it avaliable under node_modules.

+After the build the dm binary will be available to use.
+It doesn't need to be installed.

 ```sh
 npm run build
 ```

+## Alternative

 Finally create a zipped package for testing, from the project root folder type: